ishandhanani/forky/README.md

 ## Open questions

-- [ ] Should each node should be a user/assistant exchnage, not just a single message
+- [ ] Should each node should be a user/assistant exchange, not just a single message
+- [ ] Should this be extended in a way where a chat is treated as a file therefore allowing for git native operations?
+(Hint: yes)

 ## License